msymeonides/Migrate3D/README.md

 Arrest\ Coefficient = \frac{Time\ spent\ arrested}{Duration}
 $$

-### Median Max.
-Angle:
+### Median Turning Angle:

-The median of the maximum turning angles for each object across all values of τ.
+The median of the median turning angles for each object across all values of τ.
 This can be taken as an alternative measure of straightness.

 ### Overall Euclidean Median: